-- 11.2.6 Connect air hose, making sure that the hose is not twisted and chafing is not possible. - 11.2.7 Check air connection for leakage.
+- 11.2.6 Connect the compressed air hose, making sure it is not twisted and chafing is not possible. - 11.2.7 Check air connection for leakage.

 Check function and effectiveness of the service brake system.

 11.3 Removal of Knorr-Bremse Spring Brake